 This division consists of command and administrative work in acquisition and budgeting.
 The Administrative Division Commander compiles all information submitted by divisions, obtains projected prices, and totals all accounts and spreadsheets for the Departmental budget.
-This position supervises the operation of the accounting clerk & office supply, fleet management, animal services, evidence room, building services, accreditation, training and informational technology.
+This position supervises the operation of the accounting clerk & office supply, animal services, evidence room, building services, records, accreditation, training and informational technology.

 - 1. Accounting Clerk & Office Supply: This function is responsible for preparing invoices, purchase orders, and operates a storeroom which stocks and issues a variety of office supplies and limited uniforms. - 2.
-Fleet Management: This unit is responsible for assigning vehicles, management of vehicle services (fuel and repair), and surplus equipment. - 3.
-Departmental Information Technology: This unit is responsible for the maintenance of electronic equipment and software. - 4.
-Animal services: This unit is responsible for providing care for lost or abandoned domesticated animals. - 5.
-Budget/Planning: This unit is responsible for maintaining the budget based on current needs, and planning for the next year's budget.
+Departmental Information Technology: This unit is responsible for the maintenance of electronic equipment and software. - 3.
+Animal services: This unit is responsible for providing care for lost or abandoned domesticated animals. - 4.
+Budget/Planning: This unit is responsible for maintaining the budget based on current needs, and planning for the next year's budget. - 5.
+Building services: This unit is responsible for building maintenance and repairs. - 6.
+Records: This unit handles all the electronic and written reports for the Department.

-- 6. Building services: This unit is responsible for building maintenance and repairs. - 7.
-Records: This unit handles all the electronic and written reports for the Department. - 8.
-Training: This unit conducts training for all employees. - 9.
+- 7. Training: This unit conducts training for all employees. - 8.
 Accreditation: This unit researches case law and develops policies and procedures in accordance with best practices and state law.